OK, so you’ve set a goal to lose a specific amount of weight. You keep dreaming about your scale hitting that goal

 Two recent research studies each say that you shouldn’t focus too much on your goal of losing weight.

-As a recovered over-eater (aka: emotional eater) and founder of The DO IT Program (my video course for weight loss), I’m passionate about reading studies on weight loss success.
+As a recovered over-eater (aka: emotional eater) and founder of my bestselling video course “Stop Emotional Eating” , I’m passionate about reading studies on weight loss success.
 When I first heard about these research studies I was shocked.
 But then I thought about it, and it made perfect sense.